History of Bosnia and Herzegovina in Timeline

 Bosnia and Herzegovina

-Bosnia and Herzegovina is a country in Southeastern Europe, located on the Balkan Peninsula.
-It borders Serbia, Montenegro, and Croatia and has a small coastline on the Adriatic Sea.
-The country features a moderate continental climate with mountainous terrain, especially in central and eastern regions (Dinaric Alps).
-Herzegovina, the southern region, has a Mediterranean climate.
-Sarajevo is its capital and largest city.
+Bosnia and Herzegovina is a country in Southeast Europe on the Balkan Peninsula, bordering Serbia, Montenegro, and Croatia.
+It has a small coastline on the Adriatic Sea.
+The climate is moderate continental, with hot summers and cold winters.
+Its geography is largely mountainous, especially in the central and eastern regions (Dinaric Alps), while Herzegovina in the south has a Mediterranean climate.
+Sarajevo is the capital and largest city.

-In 1903, a bloody coup occurred in Serbia, leading to a radical anti-Austrian government coming into power.
+In 1903, a bloody coup in Serbia brought a radical anti-Austrian government into power in Belgrade, influencing Austria-Hungary's approach to Bosnia.

-On 6 October 1908, Austro-Hungarian diplomacy published the annexation proclamation for Bosnia and Herzegovina.
+On 6 October 1908, taking advantage of turmoil in the Ottoman Empire, Austro-Hungarian diplomacy published the annexation proclamation regarding Bosnia and Herzegovina.

 1908: Austro-Hungarian Troops Withdraw from Sanjak